ofir-zeitoun/expenses-client/README.md

    ```bash
    cd expanses-client
    ```
-3. Install the dependencies:
+3. Install dependencies:
    ```bash
    npm install
    ```
-4. Create a .env file in the root directory of the project and add the necessary environment variables for connection settings and other important configurations.
+4. Create a `.env` file in the root directory and add necessary environment variables for connections and configurations.

-## Running the Application
+### Running the Application
-Start the application with the following command:
+To start the application, use the command:
 ```bash
 npm run dev
 ```

-## Key Features
+### Key Features
-- Intuitive and user-friendly interface for expense management.
+- Intuitive interface for managing expenses.
-- Real-time interaction with backend services for comprehensive data handling.
+- Real-time backend interaction for comprehensive data management.
 - Modern, responsive UI/UX design.

-## Technologies Used
+### Technologies Used
-- React (React Hooks and Components)
+- React (Hooks and Components)
 - TypeScript for type safety
-- Vite.js for efficient frontend tooling
+- Vite.js for frontend efficiency
-- ESLint for code quality assurance
+- ESLint for code quality
-- React Query for managing server state
+- React Query for server state management

-## Future Implementation
+### Future Implementation
-- Management of multiple expense lists concurrently.
+- Concurrent management of multiple expense lists.
-- Enhanced filtering and sorting capabilities for expense viewing and list management.
+- Enhanced expense filtering and sorting for better list management.
-- Advanced filtering and sorting options to allow users to customize the display of expenses and lists according to their preferences.
+- Advanced customization options for expense display.
-- Unit testing to ensure code reliability
+- Unit testing for code reliability.

-## Project Status
+### Project Status
-- The project is currently in active development.
-New features and improvements are being added regularly.
+The project is in active development, with regular updates and new features.

-## License
+### License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/ofir-zeitoun/expanses-client/blob/main/LICENSE) file for details.

 ---